rouge-ruby/rouge/README.md

       # match string.
       delegate SomeOtherLexer, str

-      # the context object is scoped to a lex, so you can stash state here
+      # the context object is the lexer itself, so you can stash state here
       @count ||= 0
       @count += 1

+      # advanced: push a dynamically created anonymous state
+      push do
+        rule /.../, 'A.Token'
+      end
     end

     rule /(a)(b)/ do